objectionary/news.eolang.org/_posts/2023/10/2023-11-02-comparison-of-floating-zeros.md

 author: c71n93
 ---

-Due to the peculiarities of working with data in EO, an interesting quirk had been arising when comparing `0.0` and `-0.0.` The fact is that in EO, these two values were not considered equal until we made changes.
+Due to the peculiarities of working with data in EO, an interesting quirk arose when comparing `0.0` and `-0.0.` The fact is that in EO these two values were not considered equal until we made changes.

 Until recently, the comparison of `0.0` and `-0.0` in EO didn't work like in other languages, but we changed that.
 This short blog post provides a simplified explanation of number encodings, how such comparison takes place in popular